 There are several ways a software company can typically find out about illegal software piracy.
 Here are a few:

-- Their software is known to be embedded with PDRSS technology, which upon certain events being triggered (ex. certain thresholds met based upon parameters set by the software provider) certain information will be sent back to CNC who will monitor and analyze the data received (ex. they may be able to retrieve your company identity, location, MAC addresses for all devices that physically connect to your network, name of the computer(s) at issue, version of the software allegedly pirated, and license serial number).
-According to one CNC copyright infringement complaint I reviewed, this is all spelled out in their End-User-License-Agreement (“EULA”) and Software Licensing Agreement (“SLA”) which according to them must be agreed to before using their software on a computer by forcing the user to click “I agree” up to the first 15 times they trial to use the software.
+- Their software is known to be embedded with PDRSS technology, which upon certain events being triggered (ex., certain thresholds met based upon parameters set by the software provider) certain information will be sent back to CNC, who will monitor and analyze the data received (ex. they may be able to retrieve your company identity, location, MAC addresses for all devices that physically connect to your network, name of the computer(s) at issue, version of the software allegedly pirated, and license serial number).
+According to one CNC copyright infringement complaint I reviewed, this is all spelled out in their End-User-License-Agreement (“EULA”) and Software Licensing Agreement (“SLA”) which, according to them, must be agreed to before using their software on a computer by forcing the user to click “I agree” up to the first 15 times they tried to use the software.

-- Publishing new job postings on sites liked LinkedIN, Job.com, Career Builder, Monster.com, GlassDoor, etc. The idea is that if you are seeking someone with “experience with Mastercam X7 or X8” your company should probably have a registered licensed copy of their software.
+- Publishing new job postings on sites like LinkedIn, Job.com, Career Builder, Monster.com, GlassDoor, etc. The idea is that if you are seeking someone with “experience with Mastercam X7 or X8,” your company should probably have a registered, licensed copy of their software.

-- Accolades being posted in Architecture, Engineering and Manufacturing publications boasting of what software was used to create the products, while again, not being properly licensed which they can look up.
+- Accolades are posted in Architecture, Engineering, and Manufacturing publications boasting of what software was used to create the products, while again, not being properly licensed, which they can look up.

 - Submitting “Crash reports” that indicate an unlicensed copy is being used

-- CNC, according to one federal complaint I read, may also go to websites on the internet that sell illegal software, and try to figure out who is using their products without paying for it.
+- CNC, according to one federal complaint I read, may also go to websites on the internet that sell illegal software and try to figure out who is using their products without paying for them.

 These are some of the main things I see as a software defense attorney.